rwblokzijl/stablecoin-survey/paper.md

 whether the price is too high or too low, and based on that will trigger either "inflationary", or "deflationary" periods [@BitBay:whitepaper].

-This concept can also ben generalised even further.
+This concept can also be generalised even further.
 A long desired goal is to get real world information onto the blockchain in general.
 Solutions have emerged [@Chainlink:whitepaper] that aim to solve this problem by creating a general infrastructure of nodes that access real world data and record this data onto